The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Results

 However, this calculation represents a bare minimum occupation fraction, based on the unreliability of EAGLE black hole masses below 10\textsuperscript{6}~\(\textup{M}_\odot\) (due to the closeness to the seed mass).
-Extending the comparison to consider stripped nuclei containing a black hole with mass more than twice the seed mass ($\approx$3~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\)), we find that 213 stripped nuclei in the most massive cluster contain supermassive black holes.
+Extending the comparison to consider stripped nuclei containing a black hole with a mass more than twice the seed mass ($\approx$3~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\)), we find that 213 stripped nuclei in the most massive cluster contain supermassive black holes.
 Assuming higher-mass stripped nuclei are more likely to contain supermassive black holes, this represents an occupation fraction of 53 per cent for stripped nuclei above a total mass of 2~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\) and is a likely indicator that all stripped nuclei with total mass $>$~10\textsuperscript{7}~\(\textup{M}_\odot\) contain supermassive black holes.
-Table~\ref{tab:occupfracv2} depicts the black hole occupation fractions of stripped nuclei with M\textsubscript{BH} $>$ 3~$\times$~10\textsuperscript{5} for all 7 EAGLE clusters, ranging from 41 to 58 per cent with a mean of 51 per cent.
+Table~\ref{tab:occupfracv2} depicts the black hole occupation fractions of stripped nuclei with M\textsubscript{BH} $>$ 3~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\) for all 7 EAGLE clusters, ranging from 41 to 58 per cent with a mean of 51 per cent.

-In Paper I, we found a number of stripped nuclei with $M_{tot}$ $<$ 2~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\) that may be observed as globular clusters and not UCDs, including a substantial number with masses between 10\textsuperscript{4}~\(\textup{M}_\odot\) and 10\textsuperscript{6}~\(\textup{M}_\odot\) that would clearly be more similar to globular clusters than UCDs purely on a mass basis.
-Here we consider the possibility that those low mass stripped nuclei contain central supermassive black holes.
+In Paper I, we found a number of stripped nuclei with M\textsubscript{tot} $<$ 2~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\) that may be observed as globular clusters and not UCDs, including a substantial number with masses between 10\textsuperscript{4}~\(\textup{M}_\odot\) and 10\textsuperscript{6}~\(\textup{M}_\odot\) that would be more similar to globular clusters than UCDs purely on a mass basis.
+Here we consider the possibility that those low-mass stripped nuclei contain central supermassive black holes.